Esztergom Basilica

 It is the largest church in Hungary.
-Its inner area is 5,600 m².
+Its inner area is 5,600 m2.
 It is 118 m long and 49 m wide.
 It has a reverberation time of more than 9 seconds.
 Its dome, forming a semi-sphere, is situated in the middle, and it has 12 windows.
 It is 71.5 m high inside (which makes it one of the tallest domes in the world), with a diameter of 33.5 metres, and is 100 m high from outside, the stairs count 400 steps counted from the crypt.

-The altarpiece (13.5 × 6.6 metres, depicting the Assumption of the Blessed Virgin Mary, by Girolamo Michelangelo Grigoletti) is the largest painting in the world painted on a single piece of canvas.

-The basilica is also known for Bakócz Chapel (named after Tamás Bakócz), built by Italian masters between 1506–1507 out of red marble of Süttő, its walls adorned with Tuscan Renaissance motifs.
-It is the most precious remaining example of Renaissance art in Hungary.

 The huge crypt, built in Old Egyptian style in 1831, is today the resting place of late archbishops, among others, József Mindszenty, famous for his opposition to both Nazi and Communist rule.

 History

-The building of the present church took place on the foundation of several earlier churches.
-The first was built by Stephen I of Hungary between 1001–1010 (as the original Saint Adalbert church), the first cathedral in Hungary, which was burned down at the end of the 12th century.
-It was rebuilt, and even survived the Mongol invasion of Hungary.
+The present church is built on Castle Hill on the foundation of several earlier churches.
+The first of these, the Saint Adalbert church, was built by Stephen I of Hungary between 1001 and 1010 to serve as Hungary's first cathedral.
+It was rebuilt after being burned down in 1180, subsequently surviving the Mongol invasion of Hungary.
 However, in 1304, Wenceslaus III, a probable candidate for the Hungarian throne, sacked the castle and the church.
 It was repaired in the following years.
 The archbishops of the 14th and 15th century made the church more ornate and added a huge library, the second most significant one in the country.
-It was ruined again under Turkish rule, in 1543.
+In 1543, following its capture by the Ottomans during a series of wars with the Habsburg monarchy, the cathedral's sanctuary was demolished and the remainder of the building used as a mosque.

 In 1820, the Archdiocese was restored and archbishop Sándor Rudnay decided to restore Esztergom's status as mother church of the country.
+The foundation stone of today's cathedral was laid on April 23, 1822, on the feast of St. Adalbert.

+Under archbishop János Scitovszky, the upper church was completed and dedicated on August 31, 1856 in the presence of Emperor Franz Joseph.
+The 1856 consecration ceremonies featured the premiere of the Missa solennis zur Einweihung der Basilika in Gran (Gran Mass), composed and conducted by Franz Liszt, and featuring the organist Alexander Winterberger.
+The piece had been commissioned by the Archbishop.

+During World War II the colonnade and the cupola were damaged by bombing.

 The church maintains the relics of Catholic martyr and saint Marko Krizin.

+Extensive renovations began on the Basilica in 2019 and are expected to continue until 2025.
+Work on the main entrance was completed in 2020.
+A special method of scaffolding was used so as not to impede religious services.

+Architecture

-The architect was Pál Kühnel and the lead contractor was János Packh.
+The architect was Pál Kühnel and the lead contractor was his nephew, János Packh.
+Because of the topography, main facade faces east.
 The foundation-stone was laid and work began in 1822.
-The Bakócz chapel was carefully disassembled (into about 1,600 pieces) and was moved 20 metres away from its original location and attached to the new basilica.
-In 1838 Packh was murdered, so József Hild was placed in charge of construction.
-He completed it in Classicistic style.
-Under the next archbishop, János Scitovszky, the upper church was completed and dedicated on August 31, 1856.
-The 1856 consecration ceremonies featured the premiere of the Missa solennis zur Einweihung der Basilika in Gran (Gran Mass), composed and conducted by Franz Liszt, and featuring the organist Alexander Winterberger.
-The final completion of the cathedral took place twelve years later in 1869.
+After Packh's murder in 1839, József Hild was placed in charge of construction.
+In 1846, the cross was placed on the dome.
+Hild completed the building in Classicist style in 1869.